cthoyt/orcidio/README.md

 3. Annotate ORCID identifiers to your favorite ontologies using structured predicates, get them released, then run `python update_wikidata.py` to parse all OBO ontologies with JSON releases, generate QuickStatements, then update Wikidata.
 (TODO: this could be automated)
+4. Sometimes run `python push_wikidata.py` and do step 3 again to create missing Wikidata entries

 ## How to import ORCIDIO in your ontology